min2ha/ukwa-site/content/target/51608/index.en.md

   "start_date": "2017-03-31T09:00:00Z"
 }

-# Island House: Birthplace of the Welsh Revivalist, Evan Roberts

 Island House remained in the Roberts family, throughout the Revivalist period, until the 1950's.
 It is now a bed and breakfast.